etwk/blog/content/lists/books.md

 - [ ] The Heat Will Kill You First: Life and Death on a Scorched Planet (Jeff Goodell)
 - [ ] Trash Talk: An Eye-Opening Exploration of Our Planet's Dirtiest Problem (Iris Gottlieb)
 - [ ] How to Blow Up a Pipeline (Andreas Malm) #environment #strategy #activism
+- [ ] Heat, a History: Lessons from the Middle East for a Warming Planet (On Barak) #must

 ## Feminism
 - [ ] Down Girl: The Logic of Misogyny